Bone Grafting and Reconstruction in Phoenix, AZ

 - Tumor surgery.

 To perform a bone graft, we need to obtain bone from another source.
 Bone can sometimes be acquired from a tissue bank, but more often, the bone sample is taken from the patient themselves either from the hip, jaw, or tibia.
-A sinus bone graft may become necessary to replace bone in the patient’s upper jaw.
+A sinus bone graft called a sinus lift may become necessary to replace bone in the patient’s upper jaw.

 Start your day